 School Leadership Team (SLT)

-The SGO President and Vice President represent the student on the SLT.
+The SGO selects two members from the elected officers to represent the students on the SLT.
 In the event either student cannot serve, two students from SGO are chosen to serve in their place.

 The School Store only accepts cash or bank checks/money orders.
 LaGuardia’s online store can process credit card transactions, though a processing fee is charged by the credit card company.